-This memorial has been steeped in controversy (isn’t everything), because people were pissy about the location.
-They whined that it would “interrupt” the view between the Washington Monument and the Lincoln Memorial, and that space had historically been used for protests and demonstrations.
-Luckily Congress told those people to shove it, because WWII veterans were beginning to die before ever seeing a proper memorial erected in their honor.
+This memorial has been steeped in controversy (isn’t everything), because people were upset about the location.
+Their complaints were that it would “interrupt” the view between the Washington Monument and the Lincoln Memorial, and that that space had historically been used for protests and demonstrations.
+However, Congress told those people to move along, because the WWII veterans were beginning to die before ever seeing a proper memorial erected in their honor.
 Construction for the memorial finally began in 2001, and opened to the public in 2004 – 17 years after the request for such a memorial was initially made in 1987 by WWII veteran Roger Durbin.

 Moving on, next was the Washington Monument.
-We used the Washington Monument for a photoshoot, which I’m guessing is probably the norm.
-Poor George Washington got the shaft in the monument department.
-Lincoln and Jefferson have grand mausoleum-type structures, and Roosevelt has his own freaking island, yet our first president, founding father, and overall puffy-haired badass of the Civil War gets a giant, pointy stick.
-I’m just sayin’.
+Poor George got the shaft in the monument department (ha).
+Lincoln and Jefferson have grand mausoleum-type structures, and Roosevelt has his own island, yet our first president, Founding Father, and overall puffy-haired baddie of the Civil War gets a giant, pointy stick.
 Fun note: it’s also the center of many conspiracy theories, mainly those involving the Masons.
-Note so fun note: it may have been built by slaves.
+Not fun: it’s one of the few memorials that *may* have been built by slaves.

 Next up – the White House.
-My memories from my 8th grade trip are foggy, but one that really stands out is the White House.
-When I first visited D.C., Dubya was president and times were simpler (George Bush Jr. for non-Americans); therefore security wasn’t as hardcore as this time around.
+Many of my memories from my 8th grade trip are foggy, but one that really stands out is the White House.
+When I first visited D.C., Bush Jr. was president and times were simpler, therefore security wasn’t as hardcore as this time around.
 I remember our teacher pointing out snipers on the roof of the White House, but that was about it.
-You could walk up, touch, or lean against the black gate that surrounds the home of the president.
+You could walk up, touch, or lean against the black gate that surrounds the home of the President.
 This is not the case in 2018.
-There is now a good 50+ foot gap between the black gate and where visitors can stand, and standing in this gap are armed police officers, some with AR-15s.
-I’m assuming this has something to do with the crazies that have popped up within the last few years who tried to jump the gate to bum-rush the White House.
+There is now a good 50+ foot gap between the black gate and where visitors can stand, and standing in this gap are armed police officers with AR-15s.
+I’m assuming this has something to do with the uptick in crazies who have jumped the gate.

-We hung out outside the White House for a few minutes, where I bought Gatorade from some very business-savvy young men.
+We hung out outside the White House for a few minutes (you can go in with a pre-bought tour, but it’s not something we were interested in), where I bought Gatorade from some very business-savvy young men.
 It gets hot in D.C. during the summer and there were people selling Gatorade and water for $2 a piece on all the street corners and in front of various hotspot locations.
-Make sure to carry some cash, otherwise you’ll probably pay double at any of the stores.
-Sweet, sweet capitalism.
+Pro tip: make sure to carry some cash, otherwise you’ll probably pay double at any of the stores!

-While the White House is cool to ogle at for a few minutes, there’s not much point in hanging out there forever, since you can’t get any closer than what is allowed, so we continued our journey.
-We found one of the HoHo stops in front of this super swanky hotel (InterContinental The Willard Washington D.C., where you can stay for $300-$400 per night) and chilled out for a while.
+While the White House is fun to ogle at for a few minutes, there’s not much point in hanging out there forever, since you can’t get any closer than what is allowed (unless you book that tour), so we continued our journey.
 Once back on the HoHo, we were onboard only for a few minutes before realizing the next stop was the National Archives.
 I quickly shoved Kristi off the bus to go to it.
 If you come to D.C., you must go to the National Archives, because this is where the Constitution, Declaration of Independence, and Bill of Rights are housed.

 We meandered around the National Archives for a bit before heading to our last stop of the day, the U.S. Capital building.
-You can take the HoHo to the capital, but we decided “screw it” and just walked – it’s not that far (all downtown D.C. is walkable, in my opinion).
+You can take the HoHo to the Capital, but we decided to just walk – it’s not that far (all downtown D.C. is walkable, in my opinion).
 We didn’t go inside because 1) we didn’t know if we could, and 2) we were too lazy to find out.
-Rule #2 of my road trip blog keeps springing to mind as I write this, because had we spent more than one day in D.C., we would have had the time, energy, and patience to actually go into places like the capital or any of the numerous museums.
-However, since we had already spread ourselves so thin throughout this entire trip, we were somewhat defeated at this point and didn’t really bother with it (so much regret).
+Rule #2 of my road trip rules (SeeWorldNotSeaWorld’s 5 Rules for Road Trips.) keeps springing to mind, because had we spent more than one day in D.C., we would have had the time, energy, and patience to actually go into places like the Capital or any of the numerous museums.
+However, since we had already spread ourselves so thin throughout this entire trip, we were somewhat defeated at this point and didn’t really bother with it (a lot of regret 🤦🏻♀️).

-Seeing the U.S. capital building in person, however, was awesome in and of itself.
-As an American citizen who is currently rather dissatisfied with our entire government, it was surreal to be standing outside of where all those politicians go to duke it out and get absolutely nothing accomplished in the process.
-All I could think about while standing outside of the capital is how all our politicians get paid to do nothing, and then claim they did something, but that is a rant for a different time.
+Seeing the U.S. Capital building in person, however, was awesome in and of itself.
+As an American citizen who is currently rather dissatisfied with our entire government, it was surreal to be standing outside of where all those politicians go to duke it out constantly and somehow get absolutely nothing accomplished in the process.
+Beautiful building, though.

 All-in-all, our day spent in D.C. was satisfactory, more than I can say for some of the other places we visited during the road trip.
-While we certainty didn’t get to do a lot, we did see the main iconic locations and monuments, and for that I cannot complain.
-I regret not being able to go to any of the Smithsonians, but that is our own fault for thinking we could foolishly do D.C. in one day.
-I don’t necessarily think you need an entire week in D.C. to see or do everything, but certainly 3 to 4 days.
+While we certainty didn’t get to do a ton, we did see the main iconic locations and monuments, and for that I cannot complain.
+I regret not being able to go to any of the Smithsonians, but that is our fault for thinking we could foolishly do D.C. in one day.
+I don’t necessarily think you need an entire week in D.C., but certainly 3 to 4 days.
 This city is one of the very few places I will be making a THIRD trip to in the future.
-I’m not done with you yet, D.C.!
+I’m not done yet, D.C.!